SimonJang/list-aws-profiles/CONTRIBUTING.md

 ## Keeping your local repository up to date

-To ensure your branch never gets out of sync with [https://github.com/benmvp/list-aws-profiles](benmvp)'s `master`, ensure that you have your upstream set properly (see the [Setup](#setup) step)

 1. `git checkout master` (you may have to [stash](https://git-scm.com/book/en/v1/Git-Tools-Stashing) or commit your local changes)
-1. `git pull upstream master`
+2. `git pull upstream master`
-1. `git checkout <your-new-branch-name>`
+3. `git checkout <your-new-branch-name>`
-1. `git rebase master`
+4. `git rebase master`
-1. If you've stashed changes, [unstash](https://git-scm.com/book/en/v1/Git-Tools-Stashing) them now, otherwise your branch should now be up to date
+5. If you've stashed changes, [unstash](https://git-scm.com/book/en/v1/Git-Tools-Stashing) them now, otherwise your branch should now be up to date

 Always try to keep your `master` "clean" by only pulling changes directly from `upstream` into your master branch and rebasing those changes onto your working branch.